Contract for Shares of a Company

 Business partners often start out on good terms but then fall out later.
 Although this can't be anticipated, a well-written shareholder agreement can help prevent major damage or legal action from occurring if there is a disagreement.
 The shareholder agreement details what both sides agreed to before the disagreement, which can prevent one founder or shareholder from doing something drastic to how the business is run.

 If you need help with a contract for shares of a company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.